-Cash and cash equivalents comprise cash at banks, cash on hand, short term Islamic term deposits, demand deposits and highly liquid investments with original maturity of three months or less, which are subject to an insignificant risk of changes in value.
+Cash and cash equivalents comprise cash at banks and cash in hand which are subject to an insignificant risk of changes in value.

 Balances with banks are assessed to have low credit risk of default since these banks are highly regulated by the central banks of the respective countries.
-Accordingly, management of the Group estimates the loss allowance on balances with banks at the end of the reporting period at an amount equal to 12 month ECL.
 None of the balances with banks at the end of the reporting period are past due, and taking into account the historical default experience and the current credit ratings of the bank, the management of the Company have assessed that there is no impairment, and hence have not recorded any loss allowances on these balances.